The best waterproof jackets 2024: brave the elements with these top-rated hard and softshells

 (Image credit: Future)

 Of course, fleeces and down jackets are your friend when it comes to retaining warmth, but their lack of waterproofing means they aren't suitable as an outer layer in a deluge.
-Having one of the best waterproof jackets is therefore essential for your backcountry adventures, so we've tested all these jackets extensively to ensure that they live up to their claims of being waterproof, breathable and wind resistant.
+Having one of the best waterproof jackets is therefore essential, so we've tested all these jackets extensively in a range of environments to ensure that they live up to their claims of being waterproof, breathable and wind resistant.

 The quick list